sparshsah/foggy-demo/demo/finance/perfat/stats.md

 P.S.
 It turns out that, at 10% vol, 10x TO on GLev and 10x GLev are pretty reasonable for either a global-macro or a stock-selection strategy.
 Nice little back-of-the-envelope round figures.

+Note: I had to replace all the "dollar signs" with the word "dol" because GitHub's markdown engine tries to support LaTeX notation.

 ## The stats

 * I won't even mention alpha or beta.
 Your strategy's beta (to SPX, US10Y, or crude) should be either point-in-time (for XS strategies) or long-term (for TS strategies) zero ex-ante, and full-sample close to zero realized.
 Your pnl should be pure alpha.